-- Ask for advice if your puppy/dog has stopped eating. - If your dog seems sick, check immediately for hydration.
-They should be drinking water, urinating, have elastic skin, and a moist mouth. - Wash your hands and change your shirt after handling sick animals to prevent the spread of illness. - Never let your dog run loose outside; guard against escapes. - Do not leave your foster unattended with any resident animals. - Feed your foster dog seperately from other pets in your home.
+- check in regularly with your Foster Coordinator. - Ask for advice if your puppy/dog has stopped eating. - If your dog seems sick, check immediately for hydration.
+They should be drinking water, urinating, have elastic skin, and a moist mouth. - Wash your hands and change your shirt after handling sick animals to prevent the spread of illness. - Mever let your dog run loose outside; guard against escapes. - po not leave your foster unattended with any resident animals. - Feed your foster dog seperately from other pets in your home.